obibring/grunt-angular-service/README.md

 Declare a specific property to export.
 Use this if your library exports multiple properties and you're only interested in one of them.

+### exportStrategy
+> Determines how to map the target code's output to the angular service.

+Type: `String` Default: `default` Allowed: `default`, `context`, `exports`, `value`

+There are many ways in which a JavaScript may expose its API.
+It may add a property onto `window`.
+It may add a property onto `this`.
+It may use `amd`.
+It may use `module.exports`, etc. By default, `ngservice` attempts to make an educated guess as to how the target exposes its API.
+However, the educated case my not work for all libraries.

+* `default`: The default `exportStrategy` is as follows:
+  1. If choose was passed and module.exports\[choose\] exists, return it.
+  2. If choose was passed and context\[choose\] exists, return it.
+  3. If choose was passed, and returnValue\[choose\] exists, return it.
+  4. If choose was passed but checks 1-3 failed, return undefined.
+  5. If returnValue is not null or undefined, return it.
+  6. If module.exports has a single property, return the value of that property.
+  7. If module.exports has more than a single property, return module.exports.
+  8. If context has a single property, return the value of the single property.
+  9. If context has more than a single property, return context.
+  10. Return undefined.
+* `context`: If the target JS code adds a property onto the context within which it executes (its `this` value), then set this value.
+If the target code adds more than one property onto its context, and you only care to retrieve one of them, use the `choose` setting.
+* `value`: If the target "library" is a value such as an object literal, a string, or a number, use this option.
+* `exports`: If the target library uses node style `module.exports`, use this option.
+If the target library adds more than one property onto `module.exports` and you only care to retrieve one of these properties, use the `choose` option.

 ## Usage Examples